💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 So these are two partners.
-I think the reason we announced strong partnerships here is because these are technology platforms that we think are building the same direction as workers.
+I think the reason we announced strong partnerships here is because these are sort of technology platforms that we think are building in the same direction as workers.

 That said, there also are many other databases out there that people want to connect to.